uintdev/email-addr-extract/README.md

 ## Disclaimer

 This is for educational and research purposes only.
-The tool does what it specifically what it was made to do and it is as simple as that.
-I am not responsible for misuse or damage caused by the involvement of this tool.
+The tool does specifically what it was made to do and it is as simple as that.
+It is purely your responsibility in how it is used.